Rubbish and Curbside Information

 Additional Trash and Recycling Information

-- REMINDER: When placing trash out for collection, please keep in mind that the Board of Health Regulations limit the amount of trash to be placed curbside to three, thirty-five gallon containers and one bulky item for each dwelling unit.
+- REMINDER: When placing trash out for collection, please keep in mind that the Board of Health Regulations limit the amount of trash to be placed curbside to one (1) sixty-four (64) gallon trash cart per dwelling.